 2.3 Data Description

 As aforementioned, the research studies the pro-environmental behaviour of European citizens.
 The main data used in this project come from one wave of Eurobarometer survey.
 The Eurobarometer is a public opinion research institution in the European Union to examine a variety of topics and attitudes.
 The European Commission conducts Standard & Special Eurobarometer periodically.
 We used the Special Eurobarometer 91.3 dataset, entitled “Climate Change”, made available by the Eurobarometer Open Data website.
 This survey is collected in April 2019 using face-to-face interviews.
 There are 27655 respondents from 28 countries of the European Union.
 The Eurobarometer data are publicly available from GESIS (European Commission, Brussels, 2019).
-Eurobarometer 91.3 asks some questions about environmental issues and some socio-demographic information.
-Some relevant items about climate change and socio-demographic variables are selected.
+Eurobarometer 91.3 asks some questions about environmental issues and some sociodemographic information.
+Some relevant items about climate change and sociodemographic variables are selected.

 2.3.1 Data Cleaning